 - ACT: Mid-50% range 26-30 (writing test not required)

 *Gonzaga does superscore, both the SAT and ACT

 Admission interviews are encouraged, but not required for admission.
-Students who have taken a strong college-prep curriculum, but who have an unweighted GPA at or below 3.2, ACT scores at or below 23, a "new SAT" combined score for Evidence Based Reading and Writing and Math at or below 1150, or an "old SAT" combined score for Critical Reading and Math at or below 1070 are highly encouraged to schedule an interview with their Admission Counselor.
+Students who have taken a strong college-prep curriculum, but who have an unweighted GPA at or below 3.2, ACT scores at or below 23, or a SAT combined score for Evidence Based Reading and Writing and Math at or below 1150, are highly encouraged to schedule an interview with their Admission Counselor.
 Interviews can be done on a campus visit, via phone or video conference, or, if time allows, during an Admission Counselor's visit to cities/high schools.

-- AP: Exam scores of 4 or 5 are generally accepted for course credit
+- Advanced Placement (AP): Exam scores of 4 or 5 are generally accepted for course credit

-- IB: Higher Level scores of 5 or higher are generally accepted for course credit
+- International Baccalaureate (IB): Higher Level scores of 5 or higher are generally accepted for course credit

 - Nov.
 15: Early Action (non-binding)

 - June 1: Fall semester